Information for New Graduate Students

 First Semester Program Plan

 The suggested schedule of courses for you to take in the first semester (and throughout your program) can be found in the Graduate Advising Manual.
 You will see that there are two different course sequences to follow depending on whether you've been assigned to track A or B. In order to avoid a "traffic jam" when we try to locate internships for you off-campus, we have split our graduate student cohorts into tracks A & B. Track A students do a school placement for their first off-campus internship, whereas track B students do a medical placement first.
 There is no difference between the two tracks except for the order of the internships.
+In both sequences, students should plan to fulfill the requirements over 5 semesters, which typically includes a summer session.

 Start Accruing Your 25 Hours of Observation